songjiaxun/fluent-plugin-azure-storage-append-blob-lts/README.md

 Format of the time used in the file name.
 Default is '%Y%m%d'.
 Use '%Y%m%d%H' to split files hourly.

-### `calculate_checksums`
+### `compute_checksums`

 Default: `true`

-Whether to calculate MD5 checksum of the blob contents during append operation and provide it in a header for the blob service.
+Whether to compute MD5 checksum of the blob contents during append operation and provide it in a header for the blob service.

 You want to set it to `false` in FIPS-enabled environments.